nico1103/Mini-Python-Projects/README.md

 # Mini-Python-Projects
-These are the mini projects I did in datacamp covering data wrangling, dataframe filtering, dataset exploring, etc.
+These are the mini projects I did in datacamp covering data wrangling, analysing, visualization, dataframe filtering, dataset exploring, etc.